BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### 3. Payment

 This section describes the payment object returned by `lsps1.create_order` and `lsps1.get_order`.
-The client MUST pay the `ln_invoice` OR the `onchain_address`.
+The client MUST pay the `bolt11_invoice` OR the `onchain_address`.
 Using both methods MAY lead to the loss of funds.

 > **Rationale** On-chain Payments are required for payments with higher amounts, especially to push `client_balance_sat` to the client.
 On-chain payments are also useful to onboard new users to Lightining.
 Lightning payments are the preferred way to do payments because they are quick and easily refundable.